 Accessible Courses

-The Department of Justice has issued a new rule that requires all web content and mobile apps from state and local governments to meet Web Content Accessibility Guidelines (WCAG) 2.1, Level AA standards.
+Displaying the frustration of a man squinting at a computer screen.
+In 2024 the Department of Justice has issued a rule that requires all web content and mobile apps from state and local governments to meet Web Content Accessibility Guidelines (WCAG) 2.1, Level AA standards.

 For a simpler explanation of these requirements, visit Accessible.org's page on Understanding WCAG 2.1 AA for ADA Title II Compliance.